 What attracts Goldfinches to the garden?

 The best way to attract Goldfinches to your garden is by putting up a hanging tube feeder and filling it with sunflower hearts.
-Niger seed will also help attract Goldfinches, but note that you’ll need a special small seed feeder.
+Niger seed will also help attract Goldfinches, but note that you’ll need a special feeder with small ports to prevent the seed from flowing out.

 What time of day are Goldfinches most active?